Non-Markovian Quantum Process Tomography: Maximum likelihood process tensor tomography

 The relevant projection -- onto the intersection of the cone of CP maps with the affine space of TP channels -- is performed using a procedure known as Dykstra's alternating projection algorithm~\cite{Birgin2005}.
 We offer two key advancements here for PTT.
 First, we determine the exact affine space generated by causality conditions on process tensors, such that the physical constraints are mathematically elucidated.
 Then, we adapt and introduce a conic projection technique from optimisation literature in order to project onto the space of completely positive, causal processes \cite{conic-projection}.
 We find this projection method to far outperform Dykstra's alternating projection algorithm in the problem instances, a fact which may be of independent interest for QPT.
 We detail each of these aspects in the following subsection.
 Finally, we benchmark the performance MLE-PTT on on superconducting quantum devices.
 These devices, as mentioned above, are limited to unitary control in the middle and a measurement at the end.
 This is insufficient to uniquely reconstruct the complete Choi state of a process.
-As such, our MLE procedure yields a operationally well-defined restricted process tensor.
-However, the procedure is also equipped to find a family of full process tensors whose restriction to unitaries is consistent with the observed data.
-We focus on the (non-unique) properties of the former in our accompanying Letter~\cite{White2021}, and the performance of the restricted process tensor in the present work.
+As such, our MLE procedure yields a operationally well-defined restricted process tensor which has been completed into a full process tensor.
+One might consider a `family' of process tensors generated by the intersection of positive causal matrices with the affine space of observed experimental data.
+This yields all possible process tensors whose restriction to unitary operations is consistent with the observed data.
+Therefore, further information about the full dynamics may be inferred even with limited data.
+We focus on the (non-unique) properties of the restricted process tensor family in Ref.~\cite{White2021}, and the performance of the restricted process tensor in the present work.